andrew/ultimate-awesome/README.md

 - [awesome-combinator-parsers](https://github.com/gtors/awesome-combinator-parsers) - A curated list of awesome combinator parsers. .
 - [awesome-forensicstools](https://github.com/hacker4help/awesome-forensicstools) - Awesome list of digital forensic tools.
 - [awesome-miso](https://github.com/haskell-miso/awesome-miso) - 🕶️ A collection of awesome things regarding the miso ecosystem.
-- [awesome-ai-gtm](https://github.com/hculap/awesome-ai-gtm) - A curated list of AI agents and tools for building autonomous Go-to-Market (GTM) funnels - from ideation to customer success.
 - [awesome-awesome](https://github.com/huixisheng/awesome-awesome) - Awesome收集整理.
 - [Awesome-Forensics](https://github.com/iamramahibrah/Awesome-Forensics) - Awesome Forensics Tools .
 - [awesome-polyhedra-recovery](https://github.com/ilya-palachev/awesome-polyhedra-recovery) - A curated list of awesome papers about polyhedra recovery.
 - [awesome-ecodata](https://github.com/inSilecoBlogLegacy/awesome-ecodata) - Currated list of ecological data and tool to access them.
 - [awesome-cheap-tiers](https://github.com/IronMooseDevelopment/awesome-cheap-tiers) - 💸 A curated list of tools and X-as-a-services that have free or cheap tiers so you can get the most bang for your 💲.
+- [awesome-computer-hardware](https://github.com/ixaxaar/awesome-computer-hardware) - A list of computer hardware technologies, architectures, specifications, and standards.
 - [awesome-dev-design-stuff](https://github.com/JeremyMeissner/awesome-dev-design-stuff) - An awesome list of web applications, web tools, design tools, font.
 There is a lot of stuff here, but all cool.
 - [awe-wasm](https://github.com/jghoman/awe-wasm) - Awe-wasm = awesome WASM - repo for tracking WASM related resources I find.
 - [awesome-polyglot](https://github.com/joeld1/awesome-polyglot) - A curated list of (spoken) language learning resources and programming tools for people (programmers and non-programmers) learning foreign languages.